LEDs | Incandescent Lighting | Compact Fluorescent Lamps | Linear Fluorescent Lighting | HID Lighting

-Most lighting found in homes today is incandescent lighting.
+Until recently, most lighting found in homes was incandescent lighting.
 In an incandescent lamp, electric current heats up a metal filament in the light bulb, making it glow white-hot and give off light.
 The problem is that only 10% to 25% of that electricity is actually used to produce light — the rest ends up as heat.
 During the winter months, incandescent lighting is an expensive form of electric heat; during the summer months, it makes your air conditioner work harder than it has to.

 While these new halogen incandescent lamps save energy relative to traditional incandscents, they still use three times more energy than compact fluorescents and LEDs.
 We strongly recommend replacement of incandescent bulbs with these high-efficiency alternatives.
 The energy, environmental, and economic benefits of these technologies are discussed in detail below.